benroberts999/ampsci/doc/tutorial_CI.md

   // Minimum n for core to be included in MBPT [1] n_min_core;
   // Maximum k (multipolarity) to include when calculating new Coulomb
   // integrals.
-Higher k often contribute negligably.
+Higher k often contribute negligibly.
 Note: if qk file already
   // has higher-k terms, they will be included.
 Set negative (or very large) to
   // include all k.
 [8]
   max_k;